-There are no significant seasonality in the Company's business that materially affects financial condition or results of operations.
+There was no significant seasonality in the Company's business that materially affects financial condition or results of operations.

-Item7.
+Item 7.
 FINANCIAL STATEMENTS

 The consolidated financial statements and schedules to Financial Statements and Supplementary Schedules are filed as part of this Form 17 - A.